6. Bicycle Security, including Unique List of Places to Go

 If you brought your own bike but no lock, purchase a lock at one of the many Monterey County bike shops.
 U-shaped locks are often recommended; refer to Langley’s tips, linked above, for more on locks.

-Below: The Monterey Institute of International Studies is another location where an electronic eye is kept on bike parking areas.
+Below: The Middlebury Institute of International Studies at Monterey (MIIS) is another location where an electronic eye is kept on bike parking areas.

 Serial number and registration/license – recovering a stolen bike

 Having your bicycle registered, if your city of residence has that option, is a good idea in case of theft.
 Registering your bicycle is typically free or very low-cost!

-Cyclelicious shared “How stolen bike recovery works in California,” and encouraged people to take advantage of bike registration if their locality offers it.
+Cyclelicious shared “How stolen bike recovery works in California,” and encouraged people to take advantage of bike registration if their locality offers it, as does a northern neighbor, Walnut Creek.
 (Just fyi, Seaside Fire Station, 1635 Broadway Avenue, Seaside no longer registers bikes.
 City of Monterey Police Department does not register bikes either, and they suggest: put a business card or other contact info in your bike seat tube, and be sure to retain your bike’s serial number!)

 Whether you register your bike or not, do write down your bike’s serial number so you are better prepared to retrieve it from the police if your bike is stolen and recovered.